Chapter 4 :

 I finally let out a laugh at my dramatic cousins.
 I won't lie that I'm actually lucky to have both maternal and fraternal cousins so soft and kind.
 I know it's rare so I'll consider myself lucky.

-"Where are the boys?", I asked Ananya di.
+"Where are the boys?"
+I asked Ananya di.

-It's new but painful.
+It was new but painful.

 I embraced her and as soon as I did, she broke down.

 I rubbed her back trying to calm her down and whispered in her ear, "Calm down Neha.
 I'm not dying I'm just getting married.
 If you cry like this then I won't go.
-Samajh aaya meri bandariya?", I tried to joke but it was also getting hard for me to do.
+Samajh aaya meri bandariya?"
+I tried to joke but it was also getting hard for me to do.
 It clenched my heart instead.

 (Understood my monkey?)

-I sniffed and wiped off my tears as I glanced at my cousins only to find them in tears too.
+I sniffed and wiped away my tears as I glanced at my cousins only to find them in tears too.
 I smiled at them before detaching Neha from me and looked at her face.

 The veil was put over my head, obstructing my view.
 I had my head lowered but not enough to be unable to see anything except my skirt below.
 As I approached the mandap, with slow and steady steps, my heart started hammering against my ribs violently.
 There was a sudden wave of cold fear washing through my whole body.
 I hadn't committed any murder to get scared but I was nervous, more than I was during the past few days.